The Development Office supports Warwick School’s vision to be the most inspiring, rounded and caring boys’ school in the UK.

 A major gift is a donation of £10,000 or more made by an individual, group, foundation or corporation in support of a specific area.
 Major gifts are often bespoke arrangements between the donor and school and can come in many forms.
 They are often pledged over a number of years to be most convenient to the donor.

-In recent years, major gifts to Warwick School have taken the form of full fee bursary sponsorship to pay for a pupil from a deserving background to attend the school or major sponsorship of spaces within buildings such as the new Warwick Hall.
+In recent years, major gifts to Warwick School have taken the form of full fee bursary sponsorship to pay for a pupil from a deserving background to attend the school or major support of capital building projects such as Warwick Hall and the new 3G pitch.

 Many alumni, parents and friends have participated in our careers activities, to help our current pupils learn more about life beyond Warwick School.
 Events include careers business lunches, speed interviewing, themed professional dinners, offering work experience and providing mentoring opportunities.